Overview of the Robotics industry

 Robotics is the inspiring intersection of engineering and computer science.
 This industry has all but taken flight in the 20th century, contributing to our everyday lives, commercial goals, and military missions.
 It’s a fast-growing and ever-evolving space that continues to reach new benchmarks each year.

 Robots are often assigned to do jobs deemed too hazardous for humans, such as deep-sea exploration, bomb defusing, rescue missions, etc. But consider the use of drones and self-operating vacuums, as well.
 Plenty of individuals depend on robots in their homes or for leisure.
 Plus, many other industries lean on robotics for education and training purposes.
-Although robotics has carved out a distinct space in which to contribute to the world, it faces a unique set of risks, too.
+Although robotics has carved out a distinct space in which to contribute to the world, it faces a unique set of risks, too

-Why is Insurance for Robotics Companies Important?
+Why is Insurance for Robotics Organizations Important?

 Although robotics companies experience challenges that other companies don’t, they still face the same fundamental risks of doing business.
 Insurance is a crucial safety net for robotics companies to have to keep operations from halting or the company from shuttering.